echiner/GFTMasterBigDataUPV/exercise1_data_ingestion/README.md

   * Do not use transactions and set the delivery guarantee to "Best effort", in order to improve performance
   * Terminate the outputs (in the "RELATIONSHIPS" tab)

-Once done and, if everything is working, go back to Control Center and check that the topic is created and the messages flowing.
+Once done and, if everything is working, go back to the Kafka UI and check that the topic is created and the messages flowing.

 # Reference